 Green Lake Conservancy and Green Lake Sanitary District are actively (and jointly) involved in the control of invasive plant species on Green Lake’s conservancy lands.
-For the past nine years we have conducted weekly volunteer work sessions have been coordinated on Saturday mornings (and sometimes other days) during the fall months.
-Many hundreds of hours of clearing invasive species have been donated by individuals.
-The main targets have been Common Buckthorn, Oriental Bittersweet, and honeysuckle.
+For the past 14 years (since 2008) numerous volunteer work sessions have been coordinated on Saturday mornings (and sometimes other days) during the fall months.
+Many hundreds of hours of work for clearing invasive species have been donated by individuals.
+The main targets have been European Buckthorn, Oriental Bittersweet, and honeysuckle.

 V. OTHER: Demonstrate in a narrative.